willierushrush/willierushrush.github.io/_pages/about.md

 ---
-layout: home
+layout: single
-title: Home
+title: About
-permalink: /
+permalink: /about/
 header:
     overlay_image: /images/header.jpg
     # overlay_filter: rgba(150, 150, 150, 0.5)
-paginate: 3
 ---

 My name is Willie Rush Lim.
 Born and raised in the tropics of Indonesia, educated in the little red dot of Singapore, and previously based in a bustling neighbourhood in London, I am currently a graduate student in mathematics at Stony Brook University, NY.